-- The PT providers shall be accredited to ISO 17043:2010 General Requirements for Proficiency Testing by a TNI-approved PTPA.. - 4.2 The PT provider shall be accredited by a TNI-approved PTPA for every TNI FoPT which they will offer in their PT programs - 4.3 In order to receive and maintain accreditation for any analyte in any FoPT table, the PT provider shall demonstrate compliance with all requirements of this Standard during onsite assessments and ongoing oversight conducted by the PTPA per Volume 4 of this Standard. - 4.4 PT providers shall be subject to biennial onsite assessments conducted by their chosen TNI-approved PTPA.
-They may also be subject to unannounced assessments for cause. - 4.5 PT providers shall submit data from each of their PTPA-accredited PT studies to the PTPA for review to determine compliance with this Standard. - 4.5.1 The information required in these submittals, including the format and frequency/timing, shall be determined by the PTPA.
+- The PT Providers shall be accredited to ISO 17043:2010 General Requirements for Proficiency Testing by a TNI-approved PTPA. - The PT Provider shall be accredited by a TNI-approved PTPA for every TNI FoPT which they it will offer in their its PT programs. - 4.3 In order to receive and maintain accreditation for any analyte in any FoPT table, the PT Provider shall demonstrate compliance with all requirements of this Standard during onsite assessments and ongoing oversight conducted by the PTPA per Volume 4 of this Standard. - 4.4 The PT Providers shall be subject to biennial onsite assessments conducted by their its chosen TNI-approved PTPA.
+They PT Provider may also be subject to unannounced assessments for cause.

-4.5.2 The provider shall not identify any participant laboratory to the PTPA without the expressed written consent of the laboratory.

-- 4.6 Upon request by the PTPA, the PT Provider shall supply, at no charge, PT samples as specified by the PTPA, which are included in the PT Provider's scope of accreditation, to the PTPA for submission to a referee laboratory. - 4.7 In conflicts with the PTPA, PT providers shall follow the PTPA's appeals process. - 4.8 Unresolved conflicts with the PTPA shall be submitted to the PT Program Executive Committee.
+- 4.5 The PT Providers shall submit data from each of their its PTPA-accredited PT studies to the PTPA for review to determine compliance with this Standard. - 4.5.1 The information required in these submittals, including the format and frequency/timing, shall be determined by the PTPA. - 4.5.2 The provider shall not identify any participant laboratory to the PTPA without the expressed written consent of the laboratory. - 4.6 Upon request by the PTPA, the PT Provider shall supply, at no charge, PT samples as specified by the PTPA, which are included in the PT Provider's scope of accreditation, to the PTPA for submission to a referee laboratory. - 4.7 In conflicts with the PTPAIf aggrieved by a finding or accreditation decision of the PTPA, the PT Providers shall follow the PTPA's appeals process. - 4.8 Unresolved conflicts with the PTPA shall be submitted to the PT Program Executive Committee.